-The core idea behind MBCT is to cultivate a mindful awareness of your thoughts, feelings, bodily sensations, and the surrounding environment.
-This involves practicing meditation, body scanning, and other mindfulness exercises to develop a non-judgmental awareness of the present moment.
+The core idea behind MBCT is to cultivate an awareness of your thoughts, feelings, bodily sensations, and the surrounding environment.
+This involves practicing meditation, body scanning, and other exercises to develop a non-judgmental awareness of the present moment.

 Mindfulness-Based Cognitive Therapy Development

 Mindfulness-based cognitive Therapy (MBCT) originated in the late 1990s as a response to the need for effective treatments to prevent relapse in individuals who had experienced recurrent episodes of depression.
 The development of MBCT involved the collaboration of several individuals, primarily Zindel Segal, Mark Williams, and John Teasdale.
-These pioneers combined elements from cognitive therapy, developed by Aaron Beck, with Jon Kabat-Zinn‘s mindfulness-based stress reduction (MBSR) program.
+These pioneers combined elements from cognitive treatment, developed by Aaron Beck, with Jon Kabat-Zinn.
 They aimed to create a program that could address the tendency of individuals in remission from depression to relapse into depressive episodes.

 The core concept was based on the idea that individuals who have recovered from depression might be at risk of relapse when faced with certain triggers or stressors.
 They may fall back into negative thinking patterns that contributed to their depression in the first place.